mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Attempts/Practice Exam - 02 - Attempt 2 -.md

 31. Ralph is troubleshooting a Windows server, and while doing so he runs the following command: `ping 127.0.0.1`.
 The command completes successfully.
 What has Ralph proven by doing this?
 	1. That the computer's network adapter is functioning properly
 	2. That the computer's IP address is correct for the network
-	3. That the computer's TCP/IP networking stack is loaded and functioning properly
+	3. ==That the computer's TCP/IP networking stack is loaded and functioning properly==
 	4. Nothing at all

 32. Which of the following are not examples of multifactor authentication (MFA)?
 (Choose all that apply.)
 	1. A system that requires a smartcard and a PIN for authentication
-	2. A system that uses an external RADIUS server for authentication
+	2. ==A system that uses an external RADIUS server for authentication==
-	3. A system that requires two passwords for authentication
+	3. ==A system that requires two passwords for authentication==
 	4. A system that requires a password and a retinal scan for authentication

 33. A user calls Ed at the help desk to report that he cannot access the Internet.
 He can access systems on the local network, however.
 Ed examines the routing table on the user's workstation and sees the following.
 Which of the following statements explains why the user cannot access the Internet?![[Pasted image 20250220123150.png]]
 	1. The routing table does not specify a loopback address.
 	2. The routing table does not specify a DNS server address.
-	3. The routing table does not specify a default gateway address.
+	3. ==The routing table does not specify a default gateway address.==
 	4. The routing table contains two different routes to the 224.0.0.0 network.

 34. Which of the following statements about single-mode fiber-optic cable are true?
 (Choose all that apply.)
-	1. Multimode cables use an LED light source, while single-mode cables use a laser.
+	1. ==Multimode cables use an LED light source, while single-mode cables use a laser.==
 	2. Multimode cables can span longer distances than single-mode cables.
 	3. Multimode cables have a smaller core filament than single-mode cables.
 	4. Multimode cables have a smaller bend radius than single-mode, making them easier to install.